script-fu/script-fu.github.io/_posts/2023-04-25-LayerParasites.md

 The plug-in should appear in the Layer menu.

 To download [**layer-parasites.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/layer-parasites/layer-parasites.scm)
-...follow the link, right click the page, Save as layer-parasites.scm, in a folder called layer-parasites, in a Gimp plug-ins location.
+...follow the link, right click the page, Save as layer-parasites.scm, in a folder called layer-parasites, in a GIMP plug-ins location.
 In Linux, set the file to be executable.